-In 2011, lawmakers couldn’t reach agreement on the congressional district boundaries and the Connecticut Supreme Court ultimately named a special master to redraw the lines.
-Nathaniel Persily, a political science professor at Columbia University, submitted his revised plan in early 2012.
+In 2011, the last time boundaries were redrawn, lawmakers couldn’t reach agreement on the congressional districts and the state Supreme Court ultimately named a special master to redraw the lines.